-Lead public discussion about ideas that matter, to promote an awareness and understanding of Australian history through:
+Lead public discussion about ideas that matter in Australian life

 WHAT WE ACHIEVED